mvaibhav77/rbac-dashboard/README.md

 # Role Based Access Control (RBAC) Dashboard

-A **Role Based Access Control (RBAC) Dashbpoard** built with **React**, providing a user-friendly interface to manage users, teams, and roles.
+A **Role Based Access Control (RBAC) Dashboard** built with **React**, providing a user-friendly interface to manage users, teams, and roles.
 This project enables administrators to add, edit, delete, and view users, assign roles with specific permissions, and associate users with teams.

 ---